portchris/node-environment/README.md

 ### Environment

+You must creat an environment file "./env/.env" - this file will be used as the central location for credentials for our containers such the database username and password.

 The environment requires projects to be placed in the following folders:

 * ```~/projects/environment``` - The location of this repository